Help Centre

 We have implemented more reliable Contact Centre technology to better support clients and our teams taking calls on the frontlines.
 We have hired more staff to meet demand.

-What types of legal issues does Legal Aid Alberta appoint a lawyer for?
+What types of legal issues can Legal Aid Alberta provide a lawyer for?

 Our legal practice is focused on critical services Albertans need the most.
-In order to have a lawyer appointed to represent you, your legal issue must be one that we cover:
+In order for us to provide a lawyer to represent you, your legal issue must be one that we cover:

 Adult criminal cases account for a significant portion of our caseload, followed by family issues, youth crime, child welfare cases, and immigration matters.